drug-design/course/docs/chapters/adme-properties.md

 #### Metabolism Increased by Enzymatic Induction

-In some cases, prior exposure to one xenobiotic can enhance the metabolic capacity for another xenobiotic.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/metabolism-increased-by-enzymatic-induction-dec3807b'><i class='fa fa-play' aria-hidden='true'></i></button>In some cases, prior exposure to one xenobiotic can enhance the metabolic capacity for another xenobiotic.
 Examples of enzyme inducers are ethanol, tobacco and drugs like barbiturates.
 Exposure to these substances increases the production of particular enzymes and results in the increase of their overall metabolic activity.
 For example, patients who routinely ingest barbiturates may require considerably higher doses of the anticoagulant Warfarin to overcome its faster metabolism and maintain its therapeutic action.
 *[nce]: New Chemical Entity: a compound not previously described.